 Why should you write what they are on the package?
 If you put up collards and, say, mustard greens, you may not be able to tell which is which just by looking once the packages are frozen.
 It only takes a minute to label your bags.

-I put two cups of greens into each quart bag -- it's the right amount for us.
-If you have a larger family or are preparing (usually) just for one person, you can put one cup, or three.
+I put two cups of greens into each quart bag—it's the right amount for us.
+If you have a larger family or are preparing (usually) just for one person, you can put one cup or three.

 That's all there is to it!

-Final Important Tips!
+Final Important Tips

-Make sure you move the contents in the bags so that the bag lays as flat as possible.
+- Make sure you move the contents in the bags so that the bag lays as flat as possible.

+- You'll be glad you took the time to freeze them in evenly-shaped bags!
 The first time I did this I tossed the bags into the freezer willy-nilly, and then later discovered that I had these odd-shaped packages that wouldn't rest on top of each other.
 They took up too much room in my small freezer.

-1/2 small onion, chopped
+- 1/2 small onion, chopped

-package of frozen greens
+- Package of frozen greens

-2 tbsp. white vinegar
+- 2 tablespoons white vinegar

-2 tbsp. sugar
+- 2 tablespoons sugar

-salt to taste
+- Salt to taste

-- After the greens and onions have cooked for about a half hour, add in the vinegar, sugar and salt to taste.
+- After the greens and onions have cooked for about a half-hour, add in the vinegar, sugar and salt to taste.

-You'll love having fresh greens -- maybe even in the dead of winter -- and they taste as if they were just harvested from your garden.
+You may need more vinegar and sugar—they usually are used in a 1-to-1 ratio.
+You'll love having fresh greens—maybe even in the dead of winter—and they taste as if they were just harvested from your garden.